Highlighter56/Assembly-Interpreter/README.md

 # Assembly-Interpreter

 This project began as part of my Assembly course, based on the text book C and C++ Under the Hood, Second Edition.
-The assignment was to create an interpreter, based of the assembly compiler we use in class.
+The assignment was to create an interpreter, based on the assembly compiler we use in class.

 ## Overview
 Expand my existing class project, completing an interpreter that reads and executes encoded assembly files (.e).